After NEET UG 2026 Result: How to Apply for Counselling and Next Steps

 Step 7: Finalising Preferences

 Ensure you lock your choices before the deadline.
-If you don't lock them manually, they will be auto-locked at the scheduled time.
-It's advisable to print your locked preferences as a reference for later stages.
+If you do not lock them manually, they will be auto-locked at the scheduled time.
+Print your locked preferences as a reference.

 Step 8: Seat Allocation Results

-After each round, the MCC will announce seat allotment details, including your allotted college, course, and category.
-The seat allocation letter is crucial and must be presented at the college along with the necessary documents.
+After each round, MCC will announce seat allotment details including your allotted college, course, and category.
+The seat allocation letter must be presented at the college along with required documents.

 Step 9: Document Verification

-When reporting to the designated college, please bring all required documents in their original form for verification.
+Report to the designated college with all required documents in original form.
 These typically include your NEET scorecard, rank letter, identity proof, category certificate, and other relevant documents.

 Thinking about how to choose the right college?
-Here's how to choose a good medical college and make an informed decision.
+Here is how to choose a good medical college and make an informed decision.

-Tip: It’s best to attend both counselling processes if possible.
-While state counselling should be your priority, All India counselling offers additional opportunities that you may want to consider, broadening your chances for a better outcome.
+Tip: Attend both counselling processes if possible.
+While state counselling should be your priority, All India counselling broadens your chances for a better outcome.

-Candidates allotted a seat in NEET counselling must report to their assigned institute with the required documents for verification.
-Seat confirmation will not be processed without the following:
+Candidates allotted a seat must report to their assigned institute with the following documents for verification:

 3. Date of Birth Certificate (if Matric Certificate does not bear the same)